If you are looking for a great destination to visit during the winter months I highly recommend Hocking Hills in Ohio.

 - Pizza Crossing

-- Glenlaurel Scottish Inn is known for their 6-course meal (fine dining experience)
+- Glenlaurel Scottish Inn is known for its 6-course meal (fine dining experience)

 Stop by Brewery 33 for craft beers and food trucks scheduled throughout the month.